CRAIG WILLIAMSON (English Literature)

 All students who major or minor in medieval studies, either in honors or course, must fulfill the program’s distribution requirements by taking medieval courses from the following distribution areas: 1. art history 2. history 3. literature (English, classics, etc.) 4. music 5. religion or philosophy.
 The list of Swarthmore medieval studies courses as well as medieval courses at Bryn Mawr and Haverford is regularly updated on the program website.

-Course minors must take 5 credits in medieval subjects in at least three distribution areas.
+Course minors must take 5 credits in medieval subjects in at least two distribution areas.
 Only one of these credits can also be in the department of the student’s major.

 Courses and seminars in the various departments which are counted as medieval studies courses are listed in the College Catalog and online.
 Students may also take medieval courses at Bryn Mawr or Haverford as part of their program.